jennyballif/jennyballif.github.io/_posts/2016-12-21-science-mom-s-guide-to-water-part-2.md

 experiment3supplies: Water; Bowl or cup; Concentrated Dish Soap; Pepper
 experiment3concepts: Surface Tension of Water (Chemistry); Surfactants (Chemistry)
 experiment3image: SMG2c.png
+experiment4title: Soap Boat
+experiment4time: 10 to 30 minutes
+experiment4supplies: Water; Bowl or cup; Concentrated Dish Soap; Pepper
+experiment4concepts: Surface Tension of Water (Chemistry); Surfactants (Chemistry)
+experiment4image: SMG2d.png
+experiment5title: Floating Pin
+experiment5time: 10 to 30 minutes
+experiment5supplies: Water; Bowl or cup; Concentrated Dish Soap; Pepper
+experiment5concepts: Surface Tension of Water (Chemistry); Surfactants (Chemistry)
+experiment5image: SMG2e.png
+experiment6title: Floating Paperclip
+experiment6time: 10 to 30 minutes
+experiment6supplies: Water; Bowl or cup; Concentrated Dish Soap; Pepper
+experiment6concepts: Surface Tension of Water (Chemistry); Surfactants (Chemistry)
+experiment6image: SMG2f.png
 guide1: SMG2-8.5x11.pdf
 guide2: SMG2-11x17.pdf
 guide3: SMG2-A4.pdf
 guide4: SMG2-A3.pdf
 ---
-Water has the strongest surface tension of any liquid—well, any liquid that’s not a metal.
-Mercury has much stronger surface tension than water.
-But for the rest of the liquids we come in contact with, water is the surface tension champion.
-Whether you’re comparing it to oils and alcohols or hydrocarbons like gasoline and lighter fluid—water stands above the crowd.
+For most of the liquids we come in contact with, water is the surface tension champion.
+It has the strongest surface tension of any non-metalic fluid.
+So whether you’re comparing it to oils and alcohols or hydrocarbons like gasoline and lighter fluid, water will stand above the crowd.
 Literally.

 {% include image.html url="https://raw.github.com/jennyballif/jennyballif.github.io/master/images/SMG2/SMG2blog1.png" description="Cartoon depiction of water as a solid, liquid, and a gas." maxwidth="600px" %}

 Water forms beautiful domes on waxed paper while other liquids remain rather flat.
-And we can poke those drops or try to squash them with our fingers, and (so long as our fingers are clean), the drops will keep their dome-like shape.
-But if we dip a toothpick in soap and touch those droplets?
+We can poke those drops or try to squash them with our fingers, and (so long as our fingers are clean), the drops will keep their dome-like shape.
+But if we dip a toothpick in soap and touch them?
 Then the surface tension of the water changes dramatically:

-To learn more about why surface tension works and to see 4 fun investigations you can do with surface tension, watch Science Mom’s Guide to Water, Part 2:
+To learn more about why surface tension works and to see several fun investigations you can do with surface tension, watch Science Mom’s Guide to Water, Part 2:

 {% include youtubeplayer.html id="https://www.youtube.com/embed/IsvHQon2IqQ" %}